 The mission of The Center for Dialogue is to submit the urgent issues of the times to critical examination, and to raise relevant questions for informed public dialogue.

-This photo on the right represents the automated building of a dome's structure.
+The photo on the right shows the automated building of domes structures.